keeltrace/qlcplus-wiki/macOS-build-Qt5.md

-# QLC+ Installation from sources on Mac OSX using Qt5
+# QLC+ Installation from sources on macOS using Qt5

 ## Development environment

-You need to download and install two components before you can compile QLC+ from sources on a Mac OSX:
+You need to download and install two components before you can compile QLC+ from sources on macOS:

 **Apple XCode** development tools (just the Mac version will do, no need for iPhone stuff).
 Some recent versions might need to install Command Line Tools after base packet is installed (XCode->Preferences->Downloads)<br>
 **The Qt5 Framework**<br>